Battle of the Chocolate Chip Cookies (Part 6 of 7)-Chris Morocco vs. Joshua Weissman

 2 teaspoons vanilla extract

 9 oz.
-(255 g) dark chocolate, roughly chopped (or a mix of semi-sweet and dark)
+(255 g) dark chocolate, semi-sweet chocolate (or combination), chips or chopped

 Directions:

-Preheat your oven to 350°F. Line a baking sheet with parchment paper.
+Preheat your oven to 350°F. Line baking sheets with parchment paper.

 Whisk together the flour, salt, and baking soda together and set aside.

-The cookies should look golden brown.
-Let them cool for 2 minutes on the baking sheet then carefully transfer them to a wire rack to finish cooling.
+Let them cool for 5-10 minutes on the baking sheet and then carefully transfer them to a wire rack to finish cooling.

 My Review: